 For the Lufthansa Group, continuously increasing fuel efficiency in flight operations is an important lever for more sustainable flying.
 With the help of technological innovations, smart flight planning and monitoring, improvements in aerodynamics and measures to reduce aircraft weight the Lufthansa Group aims to use every drop of kerosene as efficiently as possible.
 Every tonne of kerosene saved in flight operations reduces the environmental impact by 3.15 tonnes of CO2.
-In 2023, the Lufthansa Group's passenger airlines required an average of 3.52 liters of kerosene to transport one passenger 100 kilometers.
-This is an improvement of 1.7 percent compared to the previous year.

-Projects, products and innovations are being implemented in many areas of the Lufthansa Group in order to manage the company better and make it more efficient with the help of digital data.
+In addition, projects are being implemented in many areas of the Lufthansa Group in order to manage the company better and make it more efficient with the help of digital data.
 Together with Google Cloud, for example, the Lufthansa Group is using artificial intelligence (AI) to develop holistic control options for flight operations.
 With the AI tool OPSD (Operations Decision Support Suite), the Lufthansa Group is making flying not only more comfortable and economical but also more sustainable, for example by selecting the most efficient aircraft for a route.

 In addition to the most efficient use of aircraft, the Lufthansa Group's operational measures aimed at increasing economic and ecological efficiency also include optimizing capacity utilization, testing and introducing new flight procedures and navigation technologies, and determining optimal routes and speeds.
 The Lufthansa Group's Ops Sustainability Team is continuously driving forward the implementation of efficiency-enhancing measures in the airline group's flight operations.
+In 2024 more than 90 fuel-saving projects were under way across the Group.
+In addition to the reductions achieved in recent years, they made it possible to permanently avoid another 37.000 metric tonnes of CO2.
+The quantity of kerosene saved amounted to around 12.000 metric tonnes – this is equivalent to approximately 142 return flights between Munich and New York with an Airbus A350-900 aircraft.

 AeroSHARK: technological innovation modeled on nature